>Crossover Vs SUV: Which is Better?

 SUVs Vs Crossovers: Which Is Better?

-Now we’ve highlighted the differences, which one is actually better?
-Well this question, like many decisions relating to cars, depends on your personal circumstance and preference.
+Now we’ve highlighted the differences, which one is the best?
+Well, this question, like many car-related decisions, depends on your personal circumstances and preferences.

-If you’re unlikely to ever need a 4-wheel-drive, but would benefit from the higher driving position and large overall size compared to a hatchback, a crossover could be perfect for you.
-As we’ve discussed they are also more budget-friendly, to buy and use.
+A crossover could be perfect for you if you’re unlikely to ever need a 4-wheel-drive but would benefit from the higher driving position and large overall size compared to a hatchback.
+As we’ve discussed, they are also more budget-friendly to buy and use.

-Kia Sportage - formerly seen as a cheap car brand, their recent offerings have been up in reliability, comfort and style.
+Formerly seen as a cheap car brand, their recent offerings have improved reliability, comfort and style.
 The latest Kia Sportage is available in petrol, diesel and hybrid variants.

-If you have a larger family, they are available with 7 seats.
+If you have a larger family, they are available with seven seats.
 Kia’s 7-year warranty should also give some peace of mind with the cost of repairs.

 Both the diesel and petrol engines have great reviews, but the Hybrid is the one Honda is most proud of.
 Whilst some may find the interior a bit busy, the outside is modern and stylish, with moulded panels giving it an excellent road presence.

-Range Rover Sport - The quintessential British SUV, the Range Rover in its various forms has always focussed on luxury.
-The flagship Range Rover has up until recently even used a body-on-frame design, just as the original SUVs did.
+In its various forms, the quintessential British SUV, the Range Rover, has always focussed on luxury.
+The flagship Range Rover has, up until recently, even used a body-on-frame design, just as the original SUVs did.

-Whilst not topping the charts for reliability in past years, Jaguar Land Rover has made some improvements to their quality control systems and is producing more high-quality vehicles.
+While not topping the charts for reliability in past years, Jaguar Land Rover has improved its quality control systems and produces more high-quality vehicles.

-The range-topping Range Rover SVR features a 5.0 litre supercharged V8 and is capable of reaching 60mph in 4.3 seconds, faster than many sports cars.
+The range-topping Range Rover SVR features a 5.0 litre supercharged V8 and can reach 60 mph in 4.3 seconds, faster than many sports cars.

-One thing Toyota is well known for its reliability, and the new Land Cruiser should not disappoint, with its high-tech but reliable 2.8L diesel engine.
+Toyota is well-known for its reliability, and the new Land Cruiser should not disappoint with its high-tech but reliable 2.8L diesel engine.
 Its towing capacity is one of the best in its class at 3,000kg.

 We've got a guide to the most reliable cars here!

-It also comes equipped with all the modern off-road systems such as hill descent and electronic traction control to prevent wheel slip.
-Its large ground clearance also aids it in crossing land not suitable for most other SUVs.
+It also comes equipped with all the modern off-road systems, such as hill descent and electronic traction control to prevent wheel slip.
+Its large ground clearance also aids it in crossing land that is not suitable for most other SUVs.

-Volkswagen Toureg - Whilst not following the traditional mantra of SUVs, the Toureg has always been of the unibody design, this isn't to say it can't hold its own across rough terrain, it just fits in better in the city.
+Whilst not following the traditional mantra of SUVs, the Touareg has always been of the unibody design.
+This isn't to say it can't hold its own across rough terrain.
+It just fits in better in the city.